George Plater Tayloe: Roanoke promoter and politician

+Four of George's sons fought as Confederate soldiers.
+His home, Buena Vista, barely escaped burning at the hands of General David Hunter at the time of the burning of Virginia Military Institute, but was saved from destruction by a report that General Jubal Early and his staff were there.

 Later career

 Tayloe was one of the three cotton planters who owned considerable estates in Arcola, Alabama, in 1860.
 Mr. Tayloe owned "Elmwood" (1,140 acres).
 He did not live there, however.
 He bought the place at public auction.
 He also owned the Walnut Grove plantation, some eight miles eastward on the Uniontown and Demopolis road.

-Tayloe was a deputy from Roanoke County to the secession of Virginia in 1861, and voted against the ordinance to withdraw from the Union.
-In the progress of the war, however, he was Captain of a Home Guard and marched to meet a raid from the United States army.
-Benjamin Ogle Tayloe was incarcerated in Fort Warren by the United States government by a time pending the war upon alleged sympathies with the Confederacies.
 All of the grandsons of Col. John Tayloe of the revolutionary time were soldiers of the Southern Confederacy.
 One of the sons-in-law of Mr. George P. Tayloe was Brigadier General Thomas T. Mumford of Virginia, one of the commanders of the cavalry of the Army of Northern Virginia.

-George died on April 18, 1897 in "Buena Vista", Roanoke Co., Virginia.
+George died on April 18, 1897, in "Buena Vista", Roanoke Co., Virginia.

 The Octagon

-Tayloe had very close ties to Washington DC.
+Tayloe had very close ties to Washington, D.C.
 His father built the Octagon House in 1799.
 The Octagon was designed by Dr. William Thornton, the first architect of the U.S. Capitol.
 In 1814, Colonel Tayloe offered the use of his home to President James Madison and his wife, Dolley, for a temporary "Executive Mansion" after the burning of the White House by the British.
 Madison used the circular room above the entrance as a study and there, on February 17, 1815, he signed the Treaty of Ghent which ended the War of 1812.

 Apparitions and the presence of otherworldly forces have reportedly been seen and felt in many places at The Octagon, including on the spiral staircase, the second floor landing, the third floor landing, the third floor bedroom, and the garden area in the rear.
 Among the eyewitnesses have been members of the public, curators and other employees hired by the museum which owns the house.